klivvi/klivvi/README.md

 - [ ] Upload my Qt projects: 0/1

 ### **My revelant work experience**:
----Summer's internships in IT-department at manufacturer:
+1) 23/24 Summer's internships in IT-department at manufacturer:
------ + Integration into the work of the IT department
+     + Integration into the work of the IT department
------ + Studying the internal processes and tasks
+     + Studying the internal processes and tasks
------ + Assistance in performing tasks for the IT department under the guidance of employees-mentors
+     + Assistance in performing tasks for the IT department under the guidance of employees-mentors
------ + Analysing mistakes and working on their corrections
+     + Analysing mistakes and working on their corrections
------ + Communicating with experienced mentors and receiving a feedback from them
+     + Communicating with experienced mentors and receiving a feedback from them
+     + Learning Documentation
+2) April 24 - June 25, Computer Academy's Programming Teacher:
+     + Teaching groups from 4 to 20 children in age from 7 to 14 y.o.
+     + Preparing and delivering lessons from 1h 20m to 4h on different topics (Algorithms, Scratch, Paint.NET, AI, 2Adobe Photoshop & Illustrator, Video Editing, 2D & 3D design, etc)
+     + Maintaining kid's motivation to learn
+     + Reporting on children's progress and behaviour
+     + Mediating conflicts between them
+     + Conducting a final exams, assessments and open lessons

+### I know I'm capable of eveкything and this is my greatest guilty pleaser (and the only minor)
+Do not doubt, just accept me (I promise I'm cool)